 Students with a compelling reason for needing a UNI should contact email@example.com.

 All students must obtain their temporary identification card at the ID Office located at 1-405-C P&S Building, 630 West 168th Street.
 We cannot guarantee that IDs will be ready any earlier than the first of the month, regardless of when you actually begin the elective.
 ID Office hours can be found on the CUMC ID Office website.
 If you are not able to pick up your ID before your first day, please report to your elective first.

 How do I access patient files?

-For students rotating at New York Presbyterian Hospital only, you must also come to the Office of Student Affairs (Room 3-401, 630 West 168th Street) to obtain necessary passwords to access patient records.
+For students rotating at New York Presbyterian Hospital only (codes ending in "P"), you must also come to the Office of Student Affairs (Room 3-401, 630 West 168th Street) to obtain necessary passwords to access patient records.
 You will keep the same log-in for all of your Presbyterian Hospital rotations.
 Our office is open from 9am to 5pm, Monday through Friday.